Misaki0625/PCSC-EigenvalueProblems/README.md

 the `Doxyfile` file and modify `INPUT` option as `src` and `test`.

 ## Test
-To run all the tests at once:
+To run all the tests at once, direct to build folder and in the terminal:
 ```
 ./test_pcsc
 ```